Weekly Feel-Good Stories From Whistler #1

 People are building snow jumps in their backyard, dusting off books, finally doing the 30 days of yoga they’d vowed to do in January, cooking and baking, gardening and painting, trying their hand at a macrame wall hanging (with varying success), someone is learning to play a mini harmonica (enjoy that one, neighbours) – the list goes on.

 As we shift to a new way of being, one that’s somewhat confined to the home (for now), we have to adapt to find different ways to connect.

 Keeping Us Connected

-Local musicians, the Hairfarmers, broadcasted live from their garage in Whistler to an international audience last week raising $40,000 for Whistler Community Services Society (special thanks to The Whistler Blackcomb Foundation for matching the $20,000 raised).
+Local musicians, the Hairfarmers, broadcasted live from the Whistler Live garage in Whistler to an international audience last week raising over $50,000 for Whistler Community Services Society (special thanks to The Whistler Blackcomb Foundation for $22,000 of donation matching).